Siegallab/PIE/readme.rst

 + ``OUTPUT_PATH`` is a directory you'd like to store the results of the analysis in
 + ``IMAGE_TYPE`` is 'brightfield' or 'phase_contrast'

-See :doc:`Running PIE single-image analysis <docs/source/single_im_analysis>` for details on the inputs and outputs, as well as additional analysis options.
+See `Running PIE single-image analysis <https://pie-image.readthedocs.io/en/latest/single_im_analysis.html>`_ for details on the inputs and outputs, as well as additional analysis options.

 Analyzing timelapse experiments
 -------------------------------